 Working for a larger company allows you to become a specialist in your field through the resources and opportunities that are available.
-You will often have a more structured job role that remains more or less the same from day-to-day.
+You will often have a more structured job role that remains more or less the same from day to day.
 You get to use more advanced software, more expensive equipment and from working with more professionals, you get to build a wider professional network for the future.

-In larger companies, you have more opportunity to travel for work purposes, this involves meeting new people from all over the world and gaining a handful of professional skills from these experiences.
+In larger companies, you have more opportunity to travel for work purposes.
+This involves meeting new people from all over the world and gaining a handful of professional skills from these experiences.
 This helps you to build confidence and develop a range of hard and soft skills that you can use throughout your career.
 If you already know which specific field you want to specialise in and how far you want to progress, working for a big company is definitely a good idea!

 Remember, not all of these pros and cons will apply to every small or large size company, there will be some exceptions!
-Before you apply for a job, it’s very important that you research the company and familiarise yourself with as much information as possible; their company size, values, background, history, future growth plans - nowadays, it’s easy to find almost all of this information on LinkedIn, Facebook, Company websites etc.
+Before you apply for a job, it’s very important that you research the company and familiarise yourself with as much information as possible; their company size, values, background, history, future growth plans - nowadays, it’s easy to find almost all of this information on LinkedIn, Facebook, Company websites, etc.

 Check out the following Employee Review sites to gain an honest insight into the working environment of the company you want to work for:

-As we mentioned earlier, this is an important part of your job search process.
-Even if you find the perfect job role, the company you work for needs to be the right fit too!
+As we have mentioned earlier, this is an important part of your job search process.
+Even if you find the perfect job role, the company you work for needs to be the right fit, too!
 Think about your 5-year plan, what size company would fit this plan the most.
 If you don't have a plan, it's a good time to start thinking about one because this is a very common interview question!

 If you are not looking for a place to settle for years and years but more of a place to apply your skills, build confidence in your career whilst trying out different roles, a smaller size company may be the best option for you!
 On the other hand, if you are happy where you are located, you know exactly what role you want to settle into and you are looking for a company with clear progression opportunities, a larger size company is for you!